Joca (footballer, born 1996)

-Jorge Samuel Figueiredo Fernandes (born 30 January 1996), known as Joca, is a Portuguese professional footballer who plays for Rio Ave F.C. as a midfielder.
+Jorge Samuel Figueiredo Fernandes (born 30 January 1996), known as Joca, is a Portuguese professional footballer who plays for Super League Greece club Volos as a midfielder.

 Club career

 Braga

 Born in Braga, Joca had two youth spells with local S.C.
 Braga, the last one starting at the age of 15.
 He made his senior debut with their reserves on 9 August 2014, coming on as a 76th-minute substitute in a 1–0 away loss against C.D.
 Tondela in the Segunda Liga; he went to spend three full seasons with the side, always in that division.

 On 11 July 2017, after scoring a career-best 12 goals during the campaign with Braga B, Joca was loaned to Primeira Liga club Tondela.
 His first game in the competition occurred on 9 September, when he featured one minute in the 2–2 home draw with F.C.
 Paços de Ferreira.